 Restart the audio encoder, and reset the packet sequence count to 0.

 «Start»command with the relevant parameters is issued on the AudioControlPoint.
 During audio streaming, the replica should be available at every connection event even though the current replica latency may be non-zero.

 - The peripheral takes the first audio packet from its internal queue (sequence number 0) and plays it.

 The central issues the «Stop» command to close the audio stream.
 Once the audio stream is closed, the peripheral may ask for more relaxed connection parameters.
 Go through the sequence above again to restart the audio streaming.
 When the central is not streaming audio, it should still maintain a LE connection for GATT services.

-The peripheral should not issue a connection update to the central.
+The peripheral shall not issue a connection update to the central.
 To save power, the central may issue a connection update to the peripheral when it is not streaming audio.